 (2) The Governor shall not consent under subsection (1) unless he is satisfied that there is no reasonable prospect of selling the land pursuant to this Division within a reasonable time.

-[(2) deleted]

 (3) Upon the transfer or conveyance being lodged with him, or the conveyance being registered, the Registrar of Titles, or Registrar of Deeds, as the case may be, shall make any entry in the Register within the meaning of the Transfer of Land Act 1893 or the Book of Registry under the Registration of Deeds Act 1856, which may be necessary or proper to evidence that the land is vested in Her Majesty, and thereupon and notwithstanding the provisions of the Transfer of Land Act 1893, the land shall be deemed to be, and may be dealt with as, Crown lands free from any mortgage, lease, tenancy, encumbrance, charge or reservation of any kind.

 (3A) If the land is under the Transfer of Land Act 1893, the Registrar of Titles shall cancel any certificate of title relating to the land by indorsing thereon “Cancelled, the within land having been acquired by the Crown and removed from the operation of the Transfer of Land Act 1893,” and the land shall, for the purpose of that Act, and until again alienated from the Crown, be dealt with and regarded in all respects as if it had never been alienated from the Crown.